phildong/BehaviorTracking/README.md

 This repository contains iPython files that can be used to score an animal's motion and freezing while in a conditioning chamber.
 It was designed with side-view recording in mind, and with the intention of being able to crop the top of a video frame to remove the influence of fiberoptic/miniscope cables.
 In the case where no cables are to be used, recording should be cabable from above the animal.

 ## Basic Steps
-1. Run **FreezeAnalysis_Calibration.ipynb** on short video of chamber with no animal in it (~10 sec).
+1. Run **FreezeAnalysis_Calibration.ipynb** on a short video of a chamber with no animal in it (~10 sec).
 This allows detection of basal fluctuation in pixel grayscale values.
 A suggested cutoff for use with subsequent steps is provided.
-2. Process several individual videos with **FreezeAnalysis_Individual.ipynb**.
+2. Process several individual behavior videos with **FreezeAnalysis_Individual.ipynb**.
 This will allow extensive visualization of results in order to ensure confidence in selected parameters.
 3. Once you are comfortable with paramaters, use **FreezeAnalysis_BatchProcess.ipynb** on a whole folder of videos!

 ## Included Files